vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 As more and more jobs are becoming data driven, the odds are that sooner or later, your customers will demand this kind of smart user interface.

-## What is an analytical application?
-An analytical application is more than an application with a dashboard somewhere in the admin interface.

-In the B2C word, the most popular apps are actually examples of super simplified, “don’t make me think” style analytical applications.

-When checking your Facebook feed, you are not applying filters on a giant online forum to find something worth reading, an interesting content is served to you automatically.

-When you are hailing an Uber or Lyft, you don’t need a taxi dispatcher to ask drivers if any of them are going to pick you up.

-Things are a little different in the B2B world.
-Missing an interesting Facebook post is not a big deal, ignoring a support ticket or a job application can have consequences.
-This is why B2B software vendors cannot always follow the example of consumer oriented apps and turn familiar user interfaces of support or HR systems into magical AI driven “push button” apps.

-**TODO something about analytics at the point of work etc etc etc**

 ![Route Detail](assets/route_detail.jpg)

-**TODO**
-**More than a dashboard.**
-**Actionable insights at users’ fingertips.**

 ## Common solutions
 At a glance, developing an analytical application may sound like an easy task that can be solved in one of the following ways: